 “We have a big event every year called ‘Free Pants Wednesday,’ where we clean one pair of pants free for everyone in the greater Richmond area, and it’s a huge success,” Way says.
 “But I can’t imagine my production team coming in and just finding out about it the day of or the day before.”

-Check back Thursday for Part 2, where we’ll examine some of the little, day-to-day activities that can make a big difference.
+Click HERE for the conclusion, where we’ll examine some of the little, day-to-day activities that can make a big difference.